Sh0ckFR/Sh0ckFR/README.md

 🌱 I’m currently learning how to evade AV/EDR solutions and the Active Directory mysteries

-📫 How to reach me: on Twitter @Sh0ckFR or via mail github[/at/]cyber-fr[-dot-]com (Do not contact me for illegal things please)
+📫 How to reach me: via mail github[/at/]cyber-fr[-dot-]com (Do not contact me for illegal things please)

 By the way, I accept beers if you like my work ;)